Ho Chi Minh City

 1. Who is Cha Tam?

-Cha Tam is the Vietnamese name of Priest Pierre d ‘Assou, who contributed the most in building this construction, and also the first vicar of this church.
-He was born in Macau (China), then grew up in Hong Kong, so he had a wide knowledge about the language as well as the culture of Chinese people.
+Cha Tam is the Vietnamese name of Priest Pierre d’Assou, the first vicar of this church.
+He led its construction and played a key role in its founding.
+Born in Macau and raised in Hong Kong, he had deep knowledge of Chinese language and culture.

 2. The Construction of Cha Tam Church